Curious4Tech/Enhanced-Server-Redundancy-Solutions-for-Uninterrupted-Service/README.md

 2. **Change the hostname** of the server to `DC1`.

+3. Use the `Rename-Computer` cmdlet: Run the following command to rename your computer.
+Replace `New-ComputerName` with the desired name for your computer or server, here `DC1`.

 ```
    Rename-Computer -NewName "New-ComputerName" -Force -Restart
 ```

+The `-Force` parameter suppresses prompts, and the `-Restart` parameter will restart the computer automatically for the changes to take effect.

 ### II.
 Step 2: Install ADDS Role on DC1
 1. **Install the Active Directory Domain Services (ADDS) role**: